-Alternative flower delivery services for joyful gifting
+Alternative flower delivery services for Mother’s Day

 Flowers may fade, but these outlandish bouquets will hold a permanent place in your memory.

-Like Wife, Meta Flora places emphasis on the form of individual flowers to create arrangements that are offbeat but still, somehow, beautifully cohesive.
+Like Wife, Meta Flora places emphasis on the form of individual flowers to create arrangements that are offbeat but still beautifully cohesive.
 The florist for Dimes restaurant – a pre-Covid-19 watering hole for Manhattan’s creative set – Meta Flora has secured its place as one of the city’s edgiest botanical suppliers.

 Brooklyn-based FDK Florals is the exuberant creation of Fernando Kabigting.
-Previously a handbag designer at Calvin Klein, Kabigting created FDK Florals as a one-stop-shop for inventive, yet elegant, floral designs.
-Arrangements can be ordered individually or through a weekly-subscription service on FDK’s website.
+Previously a handbag designer at Calvin Klein, Kabigting created FDK Florals as a one-stop-shop for inventive yet elegant floral designs.
+Arrangements can be ordered individually or through a weekly subscription service on FDK’s website.

-Calma is a Miami-based floral studio that creates buoyant bouquets infused with a tropical flavour.
+Calma is a Miami-based floral studio that creates buoyant bouquets infused with a tropical flavor.
 All of Calma’s arrangements are created from what is fresh at the market that morning, making each of them a joyful surprise for whoever is lucky enough to receive them.

 Flores La Fe

 For Palais founder Emma Weaver, every bouquet is its own playful experiment.
-‘We love questioning the conventional idea of a flower’s natural form,’ she says ’turning them inside out and often quite literally, upside down.’
+‘We love questioning the conventional idea of a flower’s natural form,’ she says, ’turning them inside out and, often quite literally, upside down.’

 Fioraio Bianchi Caffè

 Fine food and fine flowers are on the menu at the Fioraio Bianchi Caffè.
-Located in the Brera design district for over 40 years, Fioraio Bianchi Caffè has established itself as a reliable spot to quickly pick up an elegant bouquet and, while you’re there, maybe an aperitivo too.
+Located in the Brera design district for over 40 years, Fioraio Bianchi Caffè has established itself as a reliable spot to pick up an elegant bouquet and, while you’re there, maybe an aperitivo too.

 Jardins des Fleurs